J-A-Richardson/KermodeBot/README.md

  - If Michael Lee sends a message, the bot reacts with an angry face emoji

 I've set up a test account for you to use in order to evaluate the success of the bot, using my quest email: jacob.richardson@questu.ca
-The password for the account is Kermode2, and it is only able to access the test server.
+The password for the account is the same as the one for the communal systems and it is only able to access the test server.
+You can access discord in-browser (which has less functionality but enough for our purposes) at discordapp.com.
 I've also given it moderator privileges, so you can run commands that have more serious consequences.
 If you need anything else, don't hesitate to let me know.
 This has been a challenging and engaging project, for sure!